signalfx/collectd-openstack/README.md

 * HTTPTimeout - The keystone http session timeout, in seconds, for all requests.
 None by default.
 * RequestBatchSize - The maximum number of concurrent requests for server metrics.
 5 by default.
 * QueryServerMetrics - Whether to query for Nova metrics.
 True by default.
+* QueryHypervisorMetrics - Whether to query for hypervisor metrics.
+True by default, disable for Openstack-on-Openstack environments.
 * NovaListServersSearchOpts - A yaml representation of a search options dictionary for Nova servers to query.
 Expanded to query parameters for https://docs.openstack.org/api-ref/compute/#list-servers.

 Note that multiple OpenStack projects can be configured in the same file.